This article was last updated on 11/8/2022.

-UV light can destroy 99.99% of harmful microorganisms, making ultraviolet water treatment one of the most effective methods for maintaining cleanliness of freshly filtered water.
-Isn’t that incredible!?
-A mere beam of light can ensure your drinking water is clean and reduced of dangerous levels of contaminants.
+UV light can destroy 99.99% of harmful microorganisms, making ultraviolet water treatment one of the most effective methods for maintaining the cleanliness of your freshly filtered water at work.
+A mere beam of light can ensure your drinking water is clean while reducing dangerous levels of contaminants.
 The Quench Water Experts can’t help but get excited when talking about UV water treatment, and hopefully, by the end of this article, you’ll understand why.

 The UV range of electromagnetic radiation extends from 10 nm (nanometers) to 400 nm.
 The spectrum is separated into four parts: UVA (315 nm to 400 nm), UVB (280 nm to 315 nm), UVC (200 nm to 280 nm), and UV Vacuum (100 nm to 200 nm).

 UVC, on the other hand, is less threatening to humans.
 Quench filtered water dispensers use UVC technology.
-The absorption length of UVC in humans is so short, almost no radiation can penetrate our living skin cells.
-In addition, the UV water treatment process happens within the confines of the filtered water dispensers, which means the risk of exposure to UV light when dealing with the outside of a water tank is extremely low.
+The absorption length of UVC in humans is so short that almost no radiation can penetrate our living skin cells.
+In addition, the UV system for water treatment happens within the confines of the filtered water dispensers, which means the risk of exposure to UV light when dealing with the outside of a water tank is extremely low.

-How is UVC Light Used to Sanitize Water?
+How Is UVC Light Used to Sanitize Water at Work

-To kill microorganisms, UVC rays strike the cell, which penetrates the outer cell membrane, passes through the cell body, and destroys the nucleic acid, disrupting its DNA and preventing microorganisms from reproducing.
-The degree to which ultraviolet radiation can deactivate harmful contaminants in water is directly related to the intensity of the light combined with exposure time.
+To kill any potential microorganism that could cause your employees, guests, or customers harm, UVC rays can be used to strike their cells.
+This penetrates the outer cell membrane, passes through the cell body, and destroys the nucleic acid — disrupting its DNA and preventing a microorganism from reproducing.
+The degree to which ultraviolet radiation can deactivate harmful contaminants in your water supply is directly related to the UV intensity combined with exposure time.

 Quench uses LED UVC in our machines to maintain water’s cleanliness, without adding any chemicals, like chlorine, to the filtered water.
-Independent testing has concluded that UV technology can eliminate 99.9999% of bacteria, 99.999% of viruses, and 99.9% of parasites, including cryptosporidium and giardia.
+Independent testing has concluded that UV disinfection technology can eliminate:

 That being said, it’s best to partner UV water treatment with other kinds of filtration methods.
 UV light is primarily used for maintaining cleanliness rather than eliminating potentially harmful contaminants.
-The LED UVC will not have any impact on chlorine, volatile organic compounds, heavy metals, and other chemical contaminants.
-That’s why a strong filtration system is a key partner to UV sanitization.
-Combining UV sanitization of water with other kinds of filtration systems, like advanced carbon filtration or reverse osmosis, is the best way to effectively treat your office water supplies.
+The LED UVC will not have any impact on chlorine, volatile organic compounds, heavy metals, or other chemical contaminants — emphasizing the need for filtration technology along the way.

 In-Tank Versus Recirculation

-There are two ways that UV sanitization works in filtered water dispensers: in-tank and recirculating.
-In the former, a UV lamp is located inside the water storage tank (after the water has been drawn from your local water line in a bottleless system) and sanitizes the surfaces of the tank as well as the water around it.
+In the former, a UV lamp is located inside the water storage tank, after the water has been drawn from your local water line in a bottleless system, and sanitizes the surfaces of the tank as well as the water around it.
 In-tank UV lamps help maintain the freshness and taste of the filtered water and maintain the cleanliness of the reservoir.

 Quench’s UV Sanitization Keeps Your Office Water Clean

-In a conversation about UV water treatment, we would be remiss if we failed to mention our Q Series bottleless water coolers.
-The Q7 and Q5 filtered water dispensers combine UV water treatment with a proprietary 5-filter setup, producing quenchWATER+.
-We create quenchWATER+ using state-of-the-art filtration technology to remove contaminants and bad tastes while adding minerals, electrolytes, and alkalinity to create amazing tasting water.
-The added LED Ultraviolet light within these machines creates an extra layer of security, ensuring your employees are drinking the healthiest water possible.
-In addition, we have added touchless dispensing options to this series of bottle-free coolers.
+If you’re ready to use UV light disinfection to keep your workplace drinking water clean — Quench can help.
+Quench’s flagship product line, the Quench Q-Series filtered water dispensers, combine UV water treatment with a proprietary 5-filter setup, producing quenchWATER+.
+Quench units create quenchWATER+ using state-of-the-art filtration technology to remove contaminants, pathogens, germs, and bad tastes while adding minerals, electrolytes, and alkalinity to create amazing-tasting water.
+The added LED UV light within these machines creates an extra layer of security, ensuring your employees are drinking the healthiest water possible.

 Now, knowing how UV sanitization of water works and all the benefits associated with it, we hope you get why Quench Water Experts love talking about ultraviolet technology so much.
-The conversation doesn’t have to end here.
-Want to learn more about our UV water treatment?
-Give us a call at 888-877-0571 and we’ll offer our expertise.
-You can also take our quiz to see which filtered water dispenser is perfect for you.
+But, the conversation doesn’t have to end here.
+Learn more about our UV water treatment, sterilization, and disinfection methods, or get a free quote to get started.